THE NEW YORK STATE EDUCATION DEPARTMENT

 - Recommend necessary follow-up actions associated with claims and correspond with Reimbursement Unit to report irregularities; and

-- Assist in the administration of grants, data collection and special program initiatives.
+- Assist in the administration of grants, data collection and special program initiatives, as needed.

 Reassignment: Candidates must have one year of permanent competitive or 55b/c service as a Food Programs Evaluation Specialist 1.